v1kstrand/FastML/DESIGN.md

 Welcome to FastML, a compact yet powerful machine learning framework created with the goal of streamlining the model selection process.
 It aims to offer a user-friendly, modular, and extensible solution for data scientists.

-### The Thought Process
+### The Thought Process and Learning Journey

-When I set out to create FastML, my primary focus was to address the complexities and challenges commonly associated with machine learning tasks.
-I wanted to build a framework that not only simplifies these tasks but also adheres to key design principles, ensuring long-term maintainability and scalability.
+When I embarked on the journey to create FastML, my initial goal was multifaceted.
+I aimed to tackle the complexities and challenges that accompany machine learning tasks, while also diving into the world of design patterns and principles.
+Building a functional framework thats robust, scalable and adheres to key design principles.

-### The Architecture and Learning Journey
+#### Exploring Design Patterns

-The architecture of FastML serves as a practical exploration of my journey into understanding and implementing key design patterns and principles.
-While incorporating elements like the Single Responsibility Principle and Dependency Inversion, the project became a hands-on exercise in creating a system that is both robust and flexible.
+The development of FastML became a hands-on learning experience for me.
+I took this opportunity to explore and implement various design patterns and principles like the Single Responsibility Principle and Dependency Inversion.
+Acting as a practical application of theoretical concepts that allowed me to understand their real-world implications better.

+#### Leveraging Existing Libraries

+In the spirit of simplicity and efficiency, I leveraged existing libraries to enhance FastML's capabilities.
+I utilized Skorch, a third-party library that acts as a wrapper for PyTorch models, making them compatible with the scikit-learn framework.
+This decision not only simplified the architecture but also allowed for cleaner, more focused classes.

-Through FastML, I've been able to take theoretical concepts and apply them in a real-world context, thereby gaining valuable insights into how design principles can shape and strengthen a software solution.
+Through FastML, I've been able to marry theory with practice, gaining invaluable insights into how well-designed software can adapt and evolve.
+While the project is currently modest in scale, its architecture is designed for future growth.

 ---
 ## Flowchart